How to Plant, Grow, and Harvest Asian Greens

-Try growing Asian greens such as bok choy, mizuna, or Chinese cabbage!
-These tasty and popular “gourmet” leaves can be rather expensive in grocery stores but they are super easy to grow—and fast growers, especially in cool weather.
-Enjoy healthy greens all winter!
+Cool-season Asian greens are best planted in the last weeks of summer to grow on into autumn and beyond.
+Try bok choy, mizuna, or Chinese cabbage!
+These tasty and popular “gourmet” leaves can be rather pricey in grocery stores but they are super easy to grow—and fast growers, especially in cool weather.
+See how to grow Asian greens!